ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities.md

 ### Debug Template Tags
 **Control Panel Location: `Developer > Utilities > Debug Tools > Debug Template Tags`** Template tags that do not have an associated add-on or extension installed can cause errors to occur within templates.
 This page will display a list of template tags found within templates which do not have an associated add-on or extension installed.
-Clicking on a tag will revel templates where this tag have been found so you can easily troubleshoot any issues.
+Clicking on a tag will reveal templates where this tag have been found so you can easily troubleshoot any issues.

 ### Debug Fieldtypes
 **Control Panel Location: `Developer > Utilities > Debug Tools > Debug Fieldtypes`**